Reporter and Producer

-Foden-Vencil started as a cub reporter in 1988, working for newspapers in London, England.
+Kristian started as a cub reporter in 1988, working for newspapers in London, England.
 In 1991 he moved to Oregon and started freelancing.
-His work has appeared in publications as varied as The Oregonian, the BBC, NPR, the Salem Statesman Journal, Willamette Week, the Canadian Broadcasting Corporation and Voice of America.
+His work has appeared in The Oregonian, the BBC, NPR, the Statesman Journal, Willamette Week, the Canadian Broadcasting Corporation and Voice of America.

 He graduated from the University of Westminster in London.

 Sen. Jeff Merkley had a relative who died in the Umpqua Community College shooting.